Vertebral Column

 Processes

-• Articular or Oblique Processes: These are four in number two of which are placed on the anterior and two on the posterior edge arch.
-These present articular area, which face upward in the anterior and downward in the posterior processes.
-The anterior processes of one vertebra are overlapped by and articulate with the posterior processes of vertebra in front and form synovial joints.
-The non-articular area serves for muscular and ligamentous attachments.
+• Articular or Oblique Processes: These are four in number—two placed on the anterior and two on the posterior edge of the arch.
+These present articular areas, which face upward in the anterior and downward in the posterior processes.
+The anterior processes of one vertebra are overlapped by and articulate with the posterior processes of the vertebra in front and form synovial joints.
+The non-articular areas serve for muscular and ligamentous attachments.

-• Transverse Processes : They are two in number for each vertebra, one on either side spring from the lateral aspect of the body or the lower part of the arch.
+• Transverse Processes: These are two in number for each vertebra, one on either side, springing from the lateral aspect of the body or the lower part of the arch.
 These vary in size and shape in the different regions.

-• Spinous Processes (neural or superior spines): They are single, projecting from the middle of the dorsal part of the neural arch.
-They vary greatly in size, form and direction in different vertebrae.
+• Spinous Processes (Neural or Superior Spines): These are single, projecting from the middle of the dorsal part of the neural arch.
+They vary greatly in size, form, and direction in different vertebrae.

-• Mamillary processes: are those situated between the transverse and anterior articular processes or on the latter. e.g. lumbar vertebrae.
+• Mamillary Processes: These are situated between the transverse and anterior articular processes or on the latter (e.g., lumbar vertebrae).

-• Accessory processes: are situated between the transverse and posterior articular processes. e.g. lumbar vertebrae of dog.
+• Accessory Processes: These are situated between the transverse and posterior articular processes (e.g., lumbar vertebrae of the dog).

 Typical Cervical Vertebrae of Fowl - Vertebral Column - vetscraft